• Skip to primary navigation

 Notes

-Storing the stock in small portions will make it much easier for you to use.
-I use the small snack-sized plastic bags and fill them with ¼ and ½ cup portions.
-This recipe can easily be doubled or tripled (or more!)
+This recipe can easily be doubled, tripled, or more.
 I make a huge pot once a year with all of the prawn heads and shells that I spend a year saving in the freezer.

 For a more concentrated stock, you can boil it rapidly after you strain it until it is reduced to a few cups.

-The exact amount of stock that this recipe makes will depend on the size of the pot you use.
-If you want lots, use a large pot!
+The exact amount of stock that this recipe makes will depend on how many shrimp heads and shells you use and how much water you add.

 Nutrition